benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 06. Set Operators - Exercises.md

 FROM Production.Suppliers;
 ```

--- You are asked to add logic to the query
--- such that it would guarantee that the rows from Employees
--- would be returned in the output before the rows from Suppliers,
--- and within each segment, the rows should be sorted
--- by country, region, city
+You are asked to add logic to the query such that it would guarantee that the rows from Employees would be returned in the output before the rows from Suppliers, and within each segment, the rows should be sorted by country, region, city

--- Tables involved: TSQLV4 database, Employees and Suppliers tables
+Tables involved: TSQLV4 database, Employees and Suppliers tables

---Desired output
+Desired output

 ```
 country         region          city
 --------------- --------------- ---------------